Sales Development 1 Comment

 Do not take your CRM for granted.
-I have worked with a number of teams in early stage companies who did not have the luxury of a CRM and were still working leads on excel spreadsheets.
+I have worked with many teams in early-stage companies who did not have the luxury of a CRM and were still working leads on excel spreadsheets.

 If you have a CRM, make sure you use it appropriately.
 Managers, create a uniform, documented process for logging activities, tracking metrics and maintaining database cleanliness.

-If you can’t track things like activity metrics, connect rates and conversion rates in a consistent way then you as managers will not have any insight into why one rep over performs while another one under performs.
+If you can’t consistently track things like activity metrics, connect rates, and conversion rates, then you as managers will not have any insight into why one rep over performs while another one underperforms.

 You as reps will then not be able to be coached up on deficiencies that could be leading to you not hitting your number.

 I have seen multiple articles on LinkedIn recently claiming that local presence has already come and gone as a successful sales tool but my numbers, those of my team and my clients say otherwise.

 Personally, I have seen a 12% uptick in connect rate from local presence while one member of my team saw a 30% increase.

 I’m low volume these days, but an added benefit is the reduced clicks, manual dials, and advanced reporting.